psynaptic/php-drupal.tmbundle/README.markdown

 ## To Contribute or Not to Contribute

 Deciding what type of user you are, or intend to be, could help reduce the amount of shuffling you need to do later and will likely reduce confusion if something doesn't work as expected.
-For bundles installed to /Library/Application Support/TextMate/Bundles or ~/Library/Application Support/TextMate/Pristine Copy/Bundles TextMate creates delta files which are not good for VCS.
+For bundles installed to */Library/Application Support/TextMate/Bundles* or *~/Library/Application Support/TextMate/Pristine Copy/Bundles TextMate* creates delta files which are not good for VCS.

-If you don't intend to contribute, or you just want to get up and running quickly, you should download (from GitHub's download feature, or clone using git if you have it installed) and place the files into either /Library/Application Support/TextMate/Bundles or ~/Library/Application Support/TextMate/Pristine Copy/Bundles (the latter is the default location for double clicked bundles).
+If you don't intend to contribute, or you just want to get up and running quickly, you should download (from GitHub's download feature, or clone using git if you have it installed) and place the files into either */Library/Application Support/TextMate/Bundles* or *~/Library/Application Support/TextMate/Pristine Copy/Bundles* (the latter is the default location for double clicked bundles).
 If you make any changes to the bundle, when you come to update the bundle you won't loose your edits.

-If you do intend to contribute to the bundle you should probably fork the main repository on GitHub and clone your fork to ~/Library/Application Support/TextMate/Bundles.
+If you do intend to contribute to the bundle you should probably fork the main repository on GitHub and clone your fork to *~/Library/Application Support/TextMate/Bundles*.
 This will allow you to work on the bundle and commit files to git.
 When you are ready to submit the files to the main repository you should set up a pull request.

 ## Quickstart (safe option):